 The Zacks Oil and Gas - US E&P industry consists of companies based in the United States focused on exploration and production (E&P) of oil and natural gas.
 These firms are engaged in finding hydrocarbon reservoirs, drilling oil and gas wells, and producing and selling these materials to be refined later into products such as gasoline.

-Some of the prominent stocks in this industry are Apache Corporation (APA), Devon Energy Corporation (DVN), EOG Resources Inc. (EOG), Noble Energy Inc. (NBL), Concho Resources Inc. (CXO) and Cimarex Energy Co.
+Some of the prominent stocks in this industry are Apache Corporation (APA), Cabot Oil & Gas Corporation (COG), Noble Energy Inc. (NBL), Diamondback Energy, Inc. (FANG) and Cimarex Energy Co.
 (XEC).